Civil Statute of Limitations in Indiana for Personal Injury Cases

 You may have heard the term statute of limitations watching your local news or your favorite crime series.
 The limitations place time limits on when action can be taken – in criminal and civil cases.
 These deadlines vary depending on the situation.

-Here, we are looking specifically at statutes of limitations associated with civil suits.
+Here, we are looking specifically at Indiana statute of limitations associated with civil suits.

 Injured?
 Reach out to our firm today to schedule a free consultation.
 Call (317) 236-9000 or contact us online today!

-Indiana law specifies statutes of limitations that our judicial system must follow.
+Indiana law specifies statute of limitations that our judicial system must follow.
 The regulations are in place to help create fairness.

 Potential defendants should not have a potential lawsuit looming indefinitely, and plaintiffs seek retribution in a timely manner.
 Witness recollections and other details are clearer.
 Depending on the situation, the time begins counting down on the date of the incident or discovery of the harm.